gravitational/teleport/rfd/0191-workload-id-config-ux.md

    '*': '*'
 ```

-### Future: Ability to further customize workload identity credentials
+### Future: Customizing workload identity credentials

 In a future iteration, we'd introduce the ability for the `WorkloadIdentity`
-resource to specify more than just the SPIFFE ID of the generated identity
+resource to specify more than just the SPIFFE ID/workload identifier of the
-credential.
+generated identity credential.

 This ability serves many purposes: